 A gesture to the sky

 The tower’s form represents two opposing elements, the earth and the heavens.
 According to the architects, Kohn Pedersen Fox Associates, “A square prism, the symbol used by the ancient Chinese to represent the earth, is intersected by two cosmic arcs, representing the heavens, as the tower ascends in gesture to the sky.”

 "Pudong is a visually chaotic, competitive environment,” says William Pedersen, chief architect and co-founder of Kohn Pedersen Fox Associates.
 “So we wanted it to have a great serenity, to be graceful and elegant rather than active."

 Quick facts about the Shanghai World Financial Center

 The tower features three observation decks, which occupy the floors above and below the tower’s aperture.
-The highest, on the 100th floor, is 1555 ft high.
+The highest, on the 100th floor, is 474 metres high.
 The tower also boasts one of the world’s highest hotels, the five-star Park Hyatt Shanghai, which occupies floors 79 to 93.

 Metal replicas of the building that function as actual bottle openers are sold in the tower's gift shop.